 Our senses provide us with the gates through which our complex psychobiological phenomenon participates in reality.
 Our perceptual apparatus maintains an on-going physiological communion between our characters and their unique expression of the will to live and the worlds they find themselves participating in.
 They teach us there is no isolated self.
-They also teach that there cannot be a unitary self, for how could one compare the input of sound to that of sight or touch to that of smell?
+They also teach that there cannot be a simple unitary self among the molecules, for how could one compare the input of sound to that of sight or touch to that of smell?
 These are fundamentally different data streams, wholly unlike one another so they cannot be simply summed.
 Things are more subtle and complex than a simple summation.
 It is in the orchestration of many different parts that the on-going maintenance of our being takes place.

-In Tibetan Buddhism the mind is considered a sense just like vision or taste.
+Mind can be considered a sense just like vision or taste.
 It too has the function of adapting ourselves to the environments in which we find our lives unfolding.
 It too has a data stream, one not of scent or color but one of thought.
 The words and images of the mind are the intimate arena where our choice making is most clearly expressed, for to some degree we choose what it is we will spend time thinking about.
 This is hardly the whole story however, as anyone who has spent any time minding the mind will know; things pop into our heads for often the most obscure of reasons.
-It is part of being a complex psychobiological phenomenon.
+It is part of being a complex psycho-biological phenomenon.
 Sometimes those winds of thought larger than our ego are pleasant and inspiring and other times they are terrifying and bring fear.
 However these bully thoughts appear, the power to make choices in the mental realm remains.
 This is an important point.
 When the bully thoughts arise our freedom to choose is not expressing itself in choosing what to think about but in how we will think about what has, quite literally, captured our attention.

 Those things that capture us most deeply typically involve the interpersonal hopes and fears, loves and losses, and the most profound regrets and traumas we have experienced.
 We ruminate on these things in the process of adapting ourselves to our environment.
 For us social primates there is no environmental feature more dominate than our interactions with other human beings.
 Our complex psychobiological inheritance has seen to it that this is so, beginning with our long childhood and extending into our most intimate thoughts which are of necessity couched in a language we inherited and did not make ourselves.
 The result is that we have the images of the society’s roles and expectations within us.
 It is as if the mind sets up semi-automated puppets as stand-ins for the people we have met and the various roles they have played in the development of our psyche.
 We meet them in our dreams.
 We must deal with this internalized community just as surely as we must deal with the people we meet with each day.
 Many of them are quick to judge us and tell us what we must do at all times if we are not to be no-good bums tossed out of the tribe.
 Many of them cause exaggerated emotionally driven reactions in us before we even recognize our buttons are being pushed.

 The start of wisdom in matters of mind seems to be when we fully recognize that our own thoughts might be wrong.
-It becomes possible to sit as a judge over one’s own thinking only when we lose the narcissism that fails to question our own cognitions with the same skepticism with which we greet other’s ideas.
+It becomes possible to sit as a judge over one’s own thinking only when we lose the narcissism that fails to question our own cognition with the same skepticism with which we greet other’s ideas.
 Some of what passes through the ever-changing thought streams is hardly worthy of entertaining at all and other bits are useful but packaged all wrong.
 In order not to get lost in the tides it is imperative that there be a place of reliable reference back to the real world associations the thoughts are involved with.
 This ability to stay grounded happens when the person’s innermost is able to trust reason as the rudder of the psyche.
 Reason is not the devil’s tool to trick us out of our faith in a good creation; reason is the expression of that faith by trusting in that which is.

 The poetic turn of phrase, the emotionally colored perception of beauty, these and so many more of our cognitive experiences are obviously entwined with our emotional natures.
 In moments of emotional distress this harmony of heart and head is disrupted.
 The mind, as we say, gets carried away.
 Exaggeration and irrational conclusions can lead each other into loops that can spiral out of control until what the internal dialog is telling a person leaves them incapacitated for dealing skillfully with whatever is troubling them.
 Things in the mind will bully you around if you let them by causing you to tell yourself all kinds of things about your sense of worth that just do not stand up to a rational examination.